Gautham Krishna Gudur

 • Learning from limited supervision, particularly under data/label scarcity, sparsity, and calibrated uncertainty

-Few Keywords that might best describe my research interests
+Here are a few keywords that might best describe my research interests (present/past, hopefully in the future!).

 What's New!

-[ To be Submitted/Research Under Progress | Conference/Journal/Workshop | Poster/Extended Abstract ]
+Publications [ Preprints | Conference/Journal/Workshop | Poster/Extended Abstract ]

 Conference/Journal/Workshop